syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 # Row Drag and Drop

-SfDataGrid allows you to drag and drop a row by setting the `SfDataGrid.AllowDraggingRow` property to `true`.
+[SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid.html) allows you to drag and drop a row by setting the [SfDataGrid.AllowDraggingRow](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~AllowDraggingRow.html) property to `true`.
 A Customizable row drag and drop template is displayed  while dragging a row.
-The drag and drop operation can be handled based on the requirement using `SfDataGrid.QueryRowDragging` event.
+The drag and drop operation can be handled based on the requirement using [SfDataGrid.QueryRowDragging](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~QueryRowDragging_EV.html) event.

-The following code example illustrates how to enable row drag and drop in SfDataGrid.
+The following code example illustrates how to enable row drag and drop in `SfDataGrid`.

 {% highlight c# %}
 sfGrid.AllowDraggingRow = true;